kumudchauhan/littlelearners/README.md

 I got tired of researching products that meet my expectations.
 Nothing quite matched my wishlist — so I decided to **create what I feel is best for my baby**.

 The best part?
 I can keep the content **fully customizable** as she grows up.
-I can add more workbooks, new alphabets, harder words, and keep evolving the content to make learning fun — not a boring activity.
+I can add more workbooks, harder words, more realistic images, and keep evolving the content to make learning fun — not a boring activity.

 ## What's inside